Updated April 25, 2023

 - Processes – methods and strategies that are operating, and

-- Outputs – final outcome.
+- Outputs – outcome.

 Determine the important issues and questions that need to be addressed as part of the strategic planning effort

-- The planning committee should determine the strategic issues from the environmental assessment, with individuals identifying issues and indicating why each of them is strategic, including the pros and cons of addressing and not addressing it.
+- The planning committee should determine the strategic issues from the environmental assessment, with individuals identifying issues and indicating why each is strategic, including the pros and cons of addressing and not addressing it.

 Define or review the values, social vision, and mission